Armanlone/The-Thief-Source-Code/README.md

 Meaning:

-    o Feel free to change whatever you like in this game project including the codes, sounds, etc. o If you ever used this source code, credit isn't necessary but greatly appreciated. o You can credit me as Armanlone or @armanlone_main
+- Feel free to change whatever you like in this game project including the codes, sounds, etc.
+- If you ever used this source code, credit isn't necessary but greatly appreciated.

-You can also contact me through Twitter: @armanlone_main for queries.
+- You can credit me as Armanlone or @armanlone_mainYou can also contact me through Twitter: @armanlone_main for queries.

 Thank you for downloading this game project.